-ESSA has in-licensed intellectual property embodied in issued patents, pending patents applications and know-how relating to compounds that modulate AR activity.
+ESSA has in-licensed intellectual property embodied in issued patents, pending patent applications and know-how relating to compounds that modulate AR activity.
 ESSA refers to these intellectual property rights as the "Licensed IP".

-The Company is party to a license agreement with the British Columbia Cancer Agency and the University of British Columbia dated December 22, 2010, as amended on February 10, 2011, May 27, 2014, and May 25, 2021 (the "License Agreement"), which provides the Company with exclusive world-wide rights to develop and commercialize products based on the Licensed IP.
+The Company is party to a license agreement with the British Columbia Cancer Agency and the University of British Columbia (the "Licensors") dated December 22, 2010, as amended on February 10, 2011, May 27, 2014, and May 25, 2021 (the "License Agreement"), which provides the Company with exclusive world-wide rights to develop and commercialize products based on the Licensed IP.

-ESSA paid a minimum annual royalty of C\$85,000 in 2017, 2018, and 2019 and must continue to pay a minimum of C\$85,000 for each year thereafter.
-For a First Compound entering clinical development, an additional C\$50,000 and C\$900,000 must be paid upon enrollment of a patient in a Phase 2 and Phase 3 clinical trial, respectively.
+ESSA paid a minimum annual royalty of C\$85,000 in 2017 to 2022 and must continue to pay a minimum of C\$85,000 for each year thereafter.
+For a first compound entering clinical development, an additional C\$50,000 and C\$900,000 must be paid upon enrollment of a patient in a Phase 2 and Phase 3 clinical trial, respectively.